-Live Oak Associates, Inc., (LOA) conducted an investigation of the biological resources of the Solar Blue project site ("Project Site", "Site") in Kings County, California, and the associated Project Access Corridor ("Access Corridor") in Kings County, California.
+Live Oak Associates, Inc., (LOA) conducted an investigation of the biological resources of the Chestnut Solar project site ("Project Site", "Site") in Kings County, California, and the associated Project Access Corridor ("Access Corridor") in Kings County, California.

-LOA evaluated likely impacts to biological resources resulting from development of an approximately 1,895-acre photo-voltaic solar energy project on the Solar Blue site.
-The Project Site is located The Solar Blue Project Site is located in west-central Kings County southeast of Avenal Cutoff Road, and is south of the intersection of Laurel Avenue and the 25th Avenue alignment.
+LOA evaluated likely impacts to biological resources resulting from development of an approximately 1,040-acre photo-voltaic solar energy project on the Chestnut Solar site.
+The Project Site is located in west-central Kings County southeast of Avenal Cutoff Road, and is south of the intersection of Laurel Avenue and the 25th Avenue alignment.
 The project site includes Assessor's Parcel Nos.
-026-260-001, -002, -003, -016, -017, -018, -019, -021, -026, -027, -029, -031, -033; and 026-320-007.
+026-320-009, 026-330-001, and -074.
 On April 10 and May 28, 2018 and April 11, 2019, Live Oak Associates (LOA) conducted site visits to assess for biotic habitats, the plants and animals occurring in those habitats, and significant habitat values that may be protected by state and federal law.

-The approximately 1,895-acre Project Site consists of agricultural lands within a region dominated by similar agricultural lands.
+The approximately 1,040-acre Project Site consists of agricultural lands within a region dominated by similar agricultural lands.
 Several agricultural canals run through and along the site.
-The Empire Westside Main Canal runs north-south and cuts through the eastern portion of the project site and another large canal runs in a north-south direction along the east side of the 25th Avenue alignment.
-Another large off-site canal occurs adjacent to the site which runs in an east-west direction along the south side of Laurel Avenue adjacent to the northwest site boundary.
-Smaller irrigation canals and ditches run through and alongside the project site in a north-south direction.
-There are no buildings, sheds or other structures on the Solar Blue project site.
+The Empire Westside Main Canal runs north-south along the eastern portion of the project site and another large canal runs in a north-south direction along the western portion of the site along the 25th Avenue alignment.
+Smaller irrigation canals and ditches run through the project site in a north-south direction.
+There are no buildings, sheds or other structures on the Chestnut Solar project site.
 The Project Site does not provide suitable habitat for locally occurring special-status plant or animal species except for burrowing owls and foraging habitat for Swainson's hawks.
 However, a number of special status animal species may occur onsite.
 Suitable habitat was found for fourteen special status animal species that potentially occur as regular foragers or residents of the Project Site.
-These include the western snowy plover, mountain plover, whitefaced ibis, Swainson's hawk, northern harrier, white-tailed kite, western burrowing owl, longeared owl, loggerhead shrike, tricolored blackbird, Townsend's big-eared bat, pallid bat, and California mastiff bat.
+These include the western snowy plover, mountain plover, white-faced ibis, Swainson's hawk, northern harrier, white-tailed kite, western burrowing owl, long-eared owl, loggerhead shrike, tricolored blackbird, Townsend's big-eared bat, pallid bat, and California mastiff bat.
 Additional impacts to Swainson's hawks will be mitigated through avoidance of active nests found during required preconstruction surveys; and if active nests are found onsite or on adjacent lands, additional mitigation for loss of habitat may be required.
-Similar avoidance and preconstruction surveys will reduce impacts to burrowing owls, raptors, loggerhead shrike, tricolored blackbird and other nesting birds protected by the federal Migratory Bird Treaty Act.
+Similar avoidance and preconstruction surveys will reduce impacts to burrowing owls, raptors, loggerhead shrike, tricolored blackbird, and other nesting birds protected by the federal Migratory Bird Treaty Act.
 While there are no reported sightings of San Joaquin kit fox or American badgers within or near the Project Site, and no evidence of kit fox or badger was found during LOA's field surveys, impacts to kit fox and badger are potentially significant.
 Prior to the construction of the solar development, preconstruction surveys will be conducted.
 Preconstruction surveys and avoidance measures will reduce impacts to kit fox and badgers from direct construction related mortality to a less-than-significant level.
 Impacts to wildlife movements and movement corridors will be minimized through the planned retention of canals as well as the construction of wildlife-friendly fencing.
 Waters of the U.S. are absent from the Project Site.